EChristian74/JavaScript-Projects/README.md

 * PIZZA MENU ASSIGNMENT: Create new .html, .css, and .js files and folders + create and customize a menu for ordering pizza using HTML and JavaScript - Step 299-310
 * JavaScript Commenting
 * Submitted - Multiple Dates

+React_Projects - Series of assignment incorporating React into HTML and Javascript projects.

+* REACT FILE ASSIGNMENT: File Ref: Create a timer that counts upward using a blend of React, vanilla Javascript, etc. using React code file downloads - Step 374-375
+* REACT FILE ASSIGNMENT: URL Ref: Create an object within a class, implement a property, constructor, and schedule a UI update - Step 377
+* JSX Assignment: Specify a class or function using React.Component, utilize render() and a return statement - Step 382
+* NODE.JS ASSIGNMENT: Within VS Code, spin up a basic React app in the browser from the Command Line - Step 388

 Authors
 Eric C. Boland